-RECOMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS 5.1 Disclosu Commun Policy ure and nications The Company's Continuous Disclosure Policy sets out the rules and responsibilities for Waterco's officers and employees to ensure compliance with ASX Listing Rules and promote factual and timely disclosure of all material matters concerning the Company.
+RECOMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS 5.1 Disclosure and Communications Policy The Company's Continuous Disclosure Policy sets out the rules and responsibilities for Waterco's officers and employees to ensure compliance with ASX Listing Rules and promote factual and timely disclosure of all material matters concerning the Company.
+5.2 Board to receive information on announcements To ensure that the Board has timely visibility of the nature and quality of the information being disclosed to the market and the frequency of such disclosures, the Board receives copies of all material market announcements promptly after they have been made.
+5.3 Investor presentations Should the Company give a new and substantive investor or analyst presentation, it will release a copy of the presentation materials on the ASX Market Announcements Platform ahead of the presentation.